Tansy Ragwort (Senecio jacobaea L.)

 Primarily a weed of agricultural land.
 It grows on disturbed sites including fields, roadsides and clearcuts.

 This plant reproduces by seed, which germinate in spring and autumn.
 Up to 150,000 seeds are produced by one plant, and seeds can remain viable for more than 20 years.
 Tansy ragwort reduces the forage production of pastures by up to 50%.
 Because it is poisonous to cattle, fields with more than 5% cover of tansy ragwort are not suitable for grazing.
 In addition, honey or milk produced from infested pastures contains trace amounts of alkaloids, and may affect human health.

 Five biocontrol agents have been released in BC with varying success.
 Repeated mowing before flowering will prevent seed production.
 Once the plants flower, they will produce seed even after they have been cut.
 Small infestations can be hand pulled.
 Seeding disturbed areas with perennial grasses and forbs can prevent establishment.
 Cattle should be managed to maintain the cover of perennial plants.
-Herbicides can be used to manage medium-sized infestations.
-Be sure to check with the BC Ministry of Agriculture, Food and Fisheries Crop Production Guides for herbicide recommendations.
+Please contact LRISS for all other treatment information.

 Province of British Columbia.
 2002.
 Guide to Weeds in British Columbia.

 Photo reference: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org